Ferdinarbloadware23/shopee_sales_data_pipeline/README.md

+# Shopee Sales Analytics Project

+This repository contains a SQL-based data analytics project built from raw transaction data exported from Shopee Seller Centre.
+The project focuses on transforming raw sales data into a structured, analysis-ready database and generating meaningful business insights using SQL.

 ---

+## Project Overview

+The purpose of this project is to demonstrate core data analytics skills, including:

+- relational data modeling
+- staging-based data processing
+- data validation
+- transformation into final analytical tables
+- business-oriented SQL analysis

+The dataset represents approximately one week of transaction data and is intentionally scoped to focus on sales analysis rather than inventory or automation pipelines.

+---

+## Scope and Assumptions

+- The project focuses exclusively on **sales transactions**
+- Inventory movement and stock reconciliation are intentionally excluded
+- Data is processed in batch mode using CSV files
+- All data has been anonymized and modified for portfolio purposes

+---

 ## Database Schema Overview

-### Core Transaction Tables
+### Core Tables

-- `sales_header` — order-level transactions
+- `sales_header` — order-level transaction records
-- `sales_detail` — item-level transactions
+- `sales_detail` — item-level transaction records
-- `stock_in` — inventory inflow records
-- `master_product` — product master & pricing reference
+- `master_product` — product master and pricing reference
-- `supplier` — supplier reference data

 ### Staging Tables

+Used as an intermediate layer before loading clean data into final tables.

-- `staging_sales_header`
+- `staging_sales_header` — temporary storage for raw order-level data
-- `staging_sales_detail`
-- `staging_stock_in`

-Staging tables act as a **buffer layer** to:
-- store raw imported data
+- `staging_sales_detail` — temporary storage for raw item-level data
-- validate structure and values
-- prevent dirty data from entering final tables

 ### Supporting Tables

-- `import_log` — tracks file imports and processing status
+- `import_log` — stores metadata related to data import execution and processing status
-- `financial_log` — records financial-related entries

-### Analytical Views
-- `current_stock` — current inventory position per product
-- `daily_sales_summary` — daily order and revenue aggregation

 ---

-## Data Cleaning & Transformation

-Key transformations performed in this project include:

-- Separating order-level and item-level data
-- Normalizing SKU values into internal `id_product`
-- Cleaning numeric fields (price, quantity, totals)
-- Removing invalid or incomplete rows at the staging layer
-- Enforcing referential integrity before final inserts

-All transformations are executed using **SQL-only workflows**.

----

-## Workflow Summary
+## Data Pipeline Workflow

-1. Export completed orders from Shopee Seller Centre
+1. Export raw transaction data from Shopee Seller Centre
-2. Convert Excel files into CSV format
+2. Clean and standardize raw data using spreadsheet tools
 3. Import CSV files into staging tables
-4. Validate and clean staging data
+4. Perform data validation checks
-5. Insert clean records into final transaction tables
+5. Insert validated records into final tables
-6. Generate analytical views for reporting
+6. Execute analytical queries on curated datasets

 ---

-## Example Use Cases

-- Daily sales reporting
-- Product-level revenue analysis
-- Inventory movement tracking
-- Stock availability monitoring
+## Data Validation

+Before inserting data into final tables, several validation rules are applied to ensure data quality:

+- Detection of missing or unmapped product identifiers
+- Identification of duplicate order records
+- Validation of numeric fields such as quantity and price
-- Data validation and reconciliation
+- Referential integrity checks between `sales_header` and `sales_detail`

+Validation logic is separated from transformation logic to maintain clarity and auditability.

 ---

-## Limitations
+## Analytical Queries

-- Analysis limited to one week of data
-- SKU mapping performed manually
-- No automated ingestion pipeline
-- No dashboard or visualization layer

-These limitations are intentional to maintain focus on **data modeling and SQL pipeline design**.
+This project includes several commonly used analytical queries for sales analysis:

+### Daily Sales Performance
+Analyzes daily order volume and total revenue.

+### Top Products by Revenue
+Identifies the highest-performing products based on total sales value.

+### Average Order Value (AOV)
+Calculates the average revenue generated per order.

+### Order Size Distribution
+Analyzes the distribution of item quantities per order.

 ---

-## Future Improvements

-- Automate data ingestion from Shopee exports
-- Extend analysis to longer periods
-- Add revenue and margin analysis
-- Build dashboard visualizations
-- Introduce incremental loading logic

----

-## What This Project Demonstrates

-- Handling messy real-world marketplace data
-- Designing staging-to-final data pipelines
-- Applying relational data modeling best practices
-- Writing clean, production-style SQL
-- Building analysis-ready database structures

----

-## Technologies Used

-- MySQL
-- DBeaver
-- Microsoft Excel (Shopee exports)
-- SQL (DDL, DML, Views)

----

-## Disclaimer
+## Repository Structure

-This project uses **anonymized and modified data** derived from Shopee Seller Centre exports for educational and portfolio purposes only.